 On January 24, 2001, the transaction was amended to provide for the formation of a new Delaware holding company, NNG, Inc., and an exchange offer in which Litton common stockholders would be entitled to receive for each Litton common share \$80 per share in cash, the equivalent of \$80.25 in common stock of the new holding company, or the equivalent of \$80 in liquidation value of a new preferred stock of the new holding company.
 Under the terms of the merger agreement, the new holding company cannot issue more than 13,000,000 shares of its common stock nor more than 3,500,000 shares of its new preferred stock in the exchange offer.
 Therefore, election by Litton stockholders to receive the new holding company's common stock and preferred stock may be subject to proration.
 Holders of Litton preferred stock may exchange their Litton preferred stock only for \$35 per share in cash.
 Immediately prior to the closing of the exchange offer for Litton stock, the new holding company would exchange its common shares for all of the outstanding Northrop Grumman common shares on a one-for-one basis, through a merger in which Northrop Grumman would become a subsidiary of the new holding company.
-Following the purchase of Litton will be entitled to receive \$80 per share in cash.
-Shares of Litton preferred stock that are not purchased in the exchange offer will remain outstanding as preferred stock that are not purchased in the exchange offer will remain outstanding as preferred stock tases of Litton.
+Following the purchase of Litton shares pursuant to the exchange offer, a subsidiary of the new holding company will be merged into Litton and the remaining common shareholders of Litton will be entitled to receive \$80 per share in cash.
+Shares of Litton preferred stock that are not purchased in the exchange offer will remain outstanding as preferred shares of Litton.
 Following consummation of the merger, the new holding company will be renamed Northrop Grumman Corporation and the new holding company's common stock will trade on the New York and Pacific Stock Exchanges and each of Northrop Grumman and Litton will be subsidiaries of the new holding company.
-Northrop Grumman will change its name to Northrop Grumman Operations.
+Northrop Grumman will change its name to Northrop Grumman Operations Corporation.